 Where we are processing your personal data on the basis of consent that you have given us, you are entitled to withdraw that consent at any time such that we can no longer rely on it as a basis for continuing to process your personal information.

-If you would like to raise a concern or make a complaint about how we process your personal data, or about any of the services provided by St. Catherine’s, we encourage you to speak to or write to the manager of the department concerned.
-For more information please click here.
+If you would like to raise a concern or make a complaint about how we process your personal data, or about any of the services provided by St Catherine’s, we encourage you to speak to or write to the manager of the team concerned.
+For more information please click here

 The Fundraising Preference Service (FPS) is a website-based service that can help members of the public control the communications they receive from charities.